jonashall8/OpticNetEmulator/README.md

-# OpticNetEmulator
+OpticNetEmulator
+=

-Open Optical Network Emulator &amp; Diagnostic Suite is a modular tool designed to simulate and diagnose the behavior of optical network components using C/C++ and Python
+Open Optical Network Emulator & Diagnostic Suite

-Open Optical Network Emulator & Diagnostic Suite Project Concept
+# Project Concept
 The Open Optical Network Emulator & Diagnostic Suite is a modular tool designed to simulate and diagnose the behavior of optical network components, such as transponders, muxponders, and ROADMs.
 It aims to mimic a real-world packet-optical transport system, providing both a Command Line Interface (CLI) and a web interface for comprehensive diagnostics, testing, and simulation.
 This project is ideal for demonstrating strong skills in systems-level programming, networking, automation, performance optimization, and real-world applicability, particularly relevant to companies like Ciena.

-Why This Project Stands Out
+# Why This Project Stands Out
 Relevance to Industry: Directly mirrors the kind of complex systems work performed on advanced platforms like Ciena's 6500 series.

 Versatile Skill Demonstration: Showcases proficiency across systems programming (C/C++), scripting (Python, Bash), automation, testing, and deployment.